kavia-common/simple-weather-viewer-210065-210074/weather_app_frontend/README.md

 A single-page React application that lets users search for a city and view the current weather.
 The interface uses the Ocean Professional theme with a clean, modern layout and accessible controls.
 The app can run in either real API mode (OpenWeatherMap) or a deterministic mock mode, and it includes lightweight GxP-oriented controls such as input validation and a client-side audit trail.

+Now includes a frontend-only mock authentication system with Login, session management, and admin-only placeholder route.
+No backend is used; do not store secrets in code or logs.

 ## Contents
 - Overview
 - Quick Start